Skip to content

 tokyo

 If you don’t like modern tourist attractions because they’re always crowded, you may like Yanesen, with its old-fashioned Japanese surroundings.
 This is your chance to meet the real Tokyo and get familiar with its old-fashioned buildings and culture.
-Don’t expect anything trendy or fashionable; this is, in fact, the opposite.
+Don’t expect anything trendy; this is, in fact, the opposite.
 You can see how locals spend their lives eating, shopping, and working.

 Have Fun at Isetan

-Although Isetan started as a kimono shop in 1886, it’s now the biggest and most popular department store in Tokyo.
-Over wide, big nine floors, you can enjoy your shopping spree among local and international brands and indulge in delicious Japanese snacks.
+Although Isetan started as a kimono shop in 1886, it’s now the biggest and most famous department store in Tokyo.
+Over wide, extensive nine floors, you can enjoy your shopping spree among local and international brands and indulge in delicious Japanese snacks.

 Spend a Night at a Ryokan

 The Ryokan is a historic hotel with a traditional Japanese design that provides hospitality and real Japanese accommodations.
-While there are many fantastic Ryokan-style lodgings in Tokyo where you may have a true Japanese staycation experience, the city is also full of modern accommodations like opulent hotels, chic guest homes, and capsule hotels.
+While there are many fantastic Ryokan-style lodgings in Tokyo where you may have an authentic Japanese staycation experience, the city is also full of modern accommodations like opulent hotels, chic guest homes, and capsule hotels.

-The attractions in Tokyo can leave you in awe of their beauty, and we want you to fully enjoy your trip while you’re there.
-The longer your stay is, the more places you can visit, so it is best to plan a long vacation.
+Tokyo’s attractions can leave you in awe of their beauty, and we want you to fully enjoy your trip while you’re there.
+The longer you stay, the more places you can visit, so it is best to plan a long vacation.
 Make sure you create a travel itinerary with these activities, but you can certainly add more things to do in the big city!

 Leave a comment